bcs-iitk/BCS_Workshop_Apr_20/Psychophysics/Assignment/README.md

 # Assignment 3
 In this assignment you have to create a visual search experiment in PsyToolkit and then analyse the response of different subjects.
+The assignment is fairly simple as most of the part has been done for you.
+The main idea behind the assignment is to make you guys familiar with psychophysics experiments.

 ## Creating the experiment
 * Use the PsyToolkit template provided in ```visual_search.zip``` to design your experiment.